 A number of factors need to be taken into account when interpreting the data presented in this report.
-First, in Sambalpur district, KSPI (25) and control schools (25) were randomly selected before the KSPI started.
+First, in Sambalpur district, KSPI (25) and control schools (25) were randomly selected prior to the commencement of the KSPI.
 These schools are comparable and therefore offer the most promising opportunity for assessing impact.
-In Hardoi district, the 25 KSPI and control schools were not randomly selected, they were mostly low-performing schools, and 'light touch' interventions were delivered in the 25 schools selected as 'control'

-schools (henceforth referred to as comparison schools).
-As a result, there are difficulties in accurately assessing impact of the KSPI in Hardoi district and this shouldn't be directly compared with the impact in KSPI schools in Sambalpur.
+In Hardoi district, the 25 KSPI and control schools were not randomly selected and 'light touch' interventions were delivered in the 25 schools selected as 'control' schools (henceforth referred to as comparison schools).
+As a result, there are difficulties in accurately assessing impact of the KSPI in Hardoi district.
 Second, disentangling the impact of different strands of the KSPI is difficult to achieve.
 Third, other government initiatives, such as teacher training programmes or the provision of school computers delivered in parallel to the KSPI, may have contributed to impact at the school level.

-2. Enhancing the learning environment (objective 1)
+2. Enhancing the learning environment (objective I)